 As team members review information obtained from each constituency, the reviewers should ask whether common concerns, strengths, or weaknesses were identified.
 The reviewer might rank the concerns, strengths, or weaknesses by the frequency of responses to get a measure of the "weight" of such issues.
 Alternatively, they might want to look at each standard to see how responses cluster.

-Use Metaphorical/Analogical Thinking

-Some people find creating metaphors to be a useful way to bring general impressions into focus.
-This should be done only when most of the evidence has been reviewed so as not to cloud later data collection.
-A possible example is:

-"If I had two words to describe this institution's attention to Standards 2 and 4, they would be ___________ and __________."

-Talking about metaphors that describe an institution’s program can help team members’ thoughts coalesce.
-Although all metaphors are false at some level of analysis, their use can help crystallize team members’ sense of a program or standard.

 Build a Logical Chain of Evidence

 Team members often find that individuals from different programs independently report similar concerns or problems.
 The challenge to the team is to determine whether the issues reflect program findings or whether they reflect an institution-wide problem that should be registered as a Common Standard finding.

-For example, at one institution, candidates, program completers, and master teachers representing multiple programs reported during interviews that candidates were often confused about what should be happening during field experiences and clinical practice.
+For example, at one institution, candidates, program completers, and cooperating teachers representing multiple programs reported during interviews that candidates were often confused about what should be happening during field experiences and clinical practice.
 One team member verified those claims through a review of the course syllabi, which failed to reveal any evidence that field experiences were organized into a planned sequence of experiences to help candidates develop and demonstrate knowledge and skills (Common Standard 3).
-In talking with other team members, the members acknowledged that some candidates and program completers had indicated that they felt supported during field experiences and were confident about their abilities to function effectively in a classroom (an example of conflicting evidence).
-The Site Visit Documentation indicated that these experiences were incorporated into several courses, but it was difficult to find clear evidence that sufficient planning had been done to ensure the field experiences were appropriately sequenced and that candidates were able to incorporate material from courses into their field experiences.
+In discussions with other team members, the members acknowledged that some candidates and program completers had indicated that they felt supported during field experiences and were confident about their abilities to function effectively in a classroom (an example of conflicting evidence).
+The site visit documentation indicated that these experiences were incorporated into several courses, but it was difficult to find clear evidence that sufficient planning had been done to ensure the field experiences were appropriately sequenced and that candidates were able to incorporate material from courses into their field experiences.
 Faculty interviews revealed that each faculty member thought others were focusing on this topic.

-Here is a logical, verifiable relationship.
+This is an example of a logical, verifiable relationship.
 If field experience and clinical practice turned up in interviews as a weakness across multiple programs, one would expect to find little attention paid to it in the formal curriculum.
 In the above example, this appears to be the case.
 Therefore, the preponderance of evidence indicates that Common Standard Three is either Met with Concerns or Not Met.
 If these concerns arise only in one program, the team would need to determine whether the issue rises to the level of a Common Standard finding of Not Met or Met with Concerns.
-A number of factors such as the seriousness and pervasiveness of the issue as well as the number of other programs offered by the institution for which it is not an issue would all contribute to the team’s deliberation.
+A number of factors would all contribute to the team’s deliberation no this issues, including the seriousness and pervasiveness of the issue as well as any programs offered by the institution for which it is not an issue.

 Triangulate and Avoid Bias